Street Fighter II: Champion Edition: Arcade

-In Japan, Game Machine listed Street Fighter II Dash in its May 15, 1992 issue as the most successful table arcade cabinet of the month, outperforming games such as Sonic Wings (Aero Fighters).
+In Japan, Game Machine listed Street Fighter II Dash as the most successful table arcade cabinet of May 1992, outperforming games such as Sonic Wings (Aero Fighters).
 Street Fighter II Dash went on to become the second highest-grossing arcade game of 1992, just below The World Warrior.
 Dash was also the fourth highest-grossing arcade game of 1993 in Japan.

 In the United States, Champion Edition drew a high amount of orders upon its debut in March 1992.
 It was number one on RePlay's May 1992 coin-op earnings chart for upright arcade cabinets, and remained at the top of the charts through summer up until September 1992.
-Champion Edition was also the top-grossing overall video game on the Play Meter arcade charts in June 1992, and remained the top-grossing video game on the Play Meter arcade charts through September 1992.
+Champion Edition was also the top-grossing overall video game on the Play Meter arcade charts in June 1992, and remained there through September 1992.
 It went on to be the highest-grossing dedicated arcade game of 1992 in the United States, according to RePlay and the Amusement & Music Operators Association (AMOA).
-Later on RePlay's charts, Champion Edition was No. 4 on the upright cabinet charts in April and May 1993.
+Later on RePlay's charts, Champion Edition was number four on the upright cabinet charts in April and May 1993.
 It was one of the top five highest-grossing conversion kits of 1993.